Why Mercedes key work costs what it costs

 Before:

-• Mercedes-Benz of Fort Worth quote: $1,720 + $310 tow = $2,030, with a 7-day wait for key blanks to arrive.
+• Mercedes-Benz dealer path quoted the job plus a tow, with a wait for key blanks to arrive.

 Outcome: